The following requirement is for all Honors students, regardless of which year they entered UConn.

 “Honors Probation” is not listed on a student’s academic transcript.

 The minimum GPA required increases slightly at the end of each academic year as a student progresses through their undergraduate career.
-Depending on their academic level (based on entry and not credits), Honors students must have earned the following GPAs by the end of the academic year:
+Depending on their academic level (based on entry/expected graduation date and not earned credits), Honors students must have earned the following GPAs by the end of the academic year:

 - 3.000 GPA by the end of the FRESHMAN year,